johnasher/transplantr/cran-comments.md

 ## Test environments
 * linux Mint 18 Cinnamon 64-bit , R 3.6.1
-* win-builder (devel and release)
+* win-builder (devel, release, oldrelease)
 * R-hub builder

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs

-Win-builder produced a NOTE for possibly misspelled words.
-These have been checked and are not actually misspelled.
+Win-builder status was OK for release, devel and oldrelease

 R-hub builder produced a NOTE for possible wrong URLs.
 I think these were returning 403 Forbidden HTTP codes due to robots blockers as the links are correct and